rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 ## Forward Compatibility

-The custom registries [PR #2857](https://github.com/rust-lang/cargo/pull/2857) start with just mirroring existing registries.
+The custom registries PR https://github.com/rust-lang/cargo/pull/2857 starts with just mirroring existing registries.
 As followup work, it expected that packages (probably just the workspace root, definitely not non-packages like cargo config) will be able to specify the "default" source, i.e. the one used when none is specified (today this is always crates.io).
 Similarly, one could specify a "stdlib" source, to be used for `stdlib = true` deps instead of the compiler source binary registry or sysroot binary mock registry.
 This would simplify rustbuild as it could use that once instead of `[replace]` for each package.